wanclin/wanclin.github.io/_pages/research-projects.md

 *Neuroscience Program of Academia Sinica (NPAS), Institute of Biomedical Sciences, Academia Sinica*<br>
 *July 2022 - August 2022*

-Selected for the competitive NPAS summer research program in Dr. Yih-Juang Chern's lab, I was trained in biomedical laboratory techniques.
+Selected for the competitive NPAS summer research program in Dr. Yijuang Chern's lab, I was trained in biomedical laboratory techniques.
 My project focused on the role of the transcription factor STAT6 in regulating Galectin-3, a protein involved in microglial activation and the spread of misfolded tau protein in neurodegenerative diseases.

 Our findings suggest that STAT6 may regulate Galectin-3, indicating that modulating this pathway could be a potential therapeutic strategy for mitigating the progression of Alzheimer's Disease.
 I presented these findings at weekly lab meetings and at the final NPAS Program symposium.